OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

   `dotnet test src/managed/OpenLiveWriter.EditorTests.Automated --filter "Category=WebView"`
 - Publish TDD targets: `dotnet test ... --filter "Category=PublishTdd"`

-Default run status: **46 passed / 0 failed / 0 skipped.** WebView-category tests
+Default run status: **63 passed / 0 failed / 0 skipped.** WebView-category tests
 are `[Explicit]` (excluded from the default run) so the headless gate stays green.
 The two Group C `RealPipeline_*` probes are no longer `[Explicit]` (the publish slice is ported) and run in the default suite, lifting the count 44 → 46.
+The new `GroupD_DraftLifecycleTests` (real `FileDraftStore`/`PostDocument`/`DraftSession` against a temp dir — no WebView needed) added 17 more, lifting 46 → 63; the previously `[Explicit]` D4 "draft save/open" target is now implemented and folded into that fixture.

 ### Why some tests are `[Explicit]`